 - HD (720p) requires 2.25 Mbps

 I’ve personally had very few problems when using VUDU.
 There is the occasional buffering and picture distortions, but they are infrequent.
 While VUDU delivers good service quality, it is a step behind industry leaders like Hulu.

 Be aware that there have been quite a few complaints regarding VUDU service quality when searching the web.
 I still recommend trying the streaming service for yourself, as some of those issues could be based on the reviewers network.
 The ability to share movies and TV shows with My VUDU makes VUDU worth a try.

 VUDU = No Subscription

-For more information on cutting the cord, check out my post on Cable TV Alternatives.
+For more information on cutting the cord, check out my post on watching TV without cable.